Legal system of Saudi Arabia: Family law

 Laws relating to marriage, divorce, children and inheritance are not codified and fall within the general jurisdiction of the Sharia courts.

 Polygamy is permitted for men but is limited to four wives at any one time.
 There is evidence that its practice has increased, particularly among the educated Hejazi elite, as a result of oil wealth.
 The government has promoted polygamy as part of a return to "Islamic values" program.
 In 2001, the Grand Mufti (the highest religious authority) issued a fatwa, or opinion, calling upon Saudi women to accept polygamy as part of the Islamic package and declaring that polygamy was necessary "to fight against...the growing epidemic of spinsterhood".
 In 2019, marriages under the age of 15 were banned and marriages under the age of 18 would need to be referred to specialialized courts for approval.
 Prior to that, there was no minimum age for marriage and the Grand Mufti reportedly had said in 2009 that girls of the age of 10 or 12 were marriageable.

+Transnational marriages involving Saudis are bound by a wide range of legal requirements and restrictions with regards to age and age difference, income, occupation, family consent, and other factors.
+For example, most Saudis who work in government ministries and agencies are not permitted to marry non-Saudis.
+A Saudi man must be between the ages of 40 and 65 in order to marry a non-Saudi woman, and since 2014 Saudi men have been banned from marrying foreign women of four nationalities: Pakistan, Bangladesh, Chad, and Myanmar.